 Carrier Control Point Tester / Simulator

-At the bottom right is an audio frequency generator with four preset output tones P, Q, P+Q and 180Hz with five differing durations to check the equipment at the CPE and CCP only responds to the correct length of the appropriate tone signal.
-The P tone is 1200Hz and Q tone 1440Hz which are in the normal audio spectrum.
-To prevent misoperation from the speaking clock or test messages the duration of the combined tones has to be 1 second.
+At the bottom right is an audio frequency generator with four preset output tones P, Q, P+Q and 180Hz with five differing durations to check the equipment at the CPE and CCP will only respond to the correct length of the appropriate tone signal.
+The P tone is 1200Hz and Q tone 1440Hz which are in the normal audio spectrum, to prevent misoperation from the speaking clock or test messages, the duration of the combined tones is important.

 The lower centre section allows the 180Hz signal sent from the CPE to the CCP to be checked for the correct level, duration and frequency tolerance.

 Test Unit WB1402A

 The Test Unit WB1402A, is a scaled down version of the Tester 1402A only able to generate the P and Q tones.
 Their signal level has to be set using a separate level measuring set.
 It would be used at the exchange (CPE) but not the CCP